wasimusu/RL-Chatbot/readme.md

 ### Training the chatbot using Policy Gradient
 - First train the Seq2Seq network to generate response given a dialog.
+Using pretraine word embedding gives you more time to train the Seq2Seq instead of having to train word embedding.
 - Initiate two agents : one network to generate response given dialog and another to generate input given current response.
 - One agent keeps talking given starting dialog.
 The responses are then p1, q1, p2, q2 . . . . .
 - Compute the reward and back-propagate the network